Certificates

 WHY DO WE USE ORGANIC COTTON?

-The decision for organic cotton over conventional cotton makes an enormous contribution to our climate and our planet - and thus for all people on this Earth.
+The decision for organic cotton over conventional cotton makes a huge contribution to our climate and our planet - and thus for all people on this earth.